vanvalenlab/deepcell-label/README.md

-# Caliban
+# Caliban: Data Curation Tools for DeepCell.

-Curation tools for segmentation and tracking data for use with DeepCell.
+Caliban is a segmentation and tracking tool used for human-in-the-loop data curation.
+It displays lineage data along with raw and annotated images.
+The output files prepare this information as training data for DeepCell.

 ## Getting Started